femolyn1/Pewlett-Hackard-Analysis/README.md

 The employment information (emp_info)  contains a list of employees who are ready for retirement and still within the payroll of the company.
 The input of this table as shown in the ERD includes the Employee table, Salaries table and Dep_emp table all of which were joined togehther the using inner join method.

 ### Employment by title ( emp_titles) table:
 This table shows the number of current employees who are about to retire by job title.
-It was created using an inner join to join the employment information and titles
+It was created using an inner join to connect the employment information ,and titles tables.
+Duplicate information was removed using the partitioning method.
+After removing the duplicates, a total of 108,958 employees was observed.
+This is the total number of employees within the age